-Why might you pay a £10 CAP on your rent in addition to the rate of inflation increase?
-The short answer is that your rent is lower than what we charge other tenants for the same type of property that you live in.
+Why am I charged a CAP?
+The short answer is that your rent is lower than the rent we charge other tenants for the same type of property.

-This means that... when two tenants pay different rents for the same type of property we need to equalise this by ensuring that the tenant paying less will end up paying the same rent as the other tenant, the target rent for this type of property.
+This means that... when two tenants pay different rents for the same property type, we need to bring one tenant up to the target rent.

 How the CAP works

-If your rent is too low the £10 cap is added to your monthly payment in order to slowly and steadily increase your rent until it reaches the target rent.
-The cap phases in this change over time rather than adding on a higher monthly cost all at once.
+If your rent is too low, the CAP is added to your monthly payment in order to gradually increase your rent until it reaches target.
+The CAP phases in this change over a number of years, rather than adding on a higher monthly cost all at once.
 This is how it works:

 How your rent is set

 If you're paying a £10 CAP you will be doing so until you reach your target rent.
 But how do we decide what this target rent should be?

 The target rent is determined by our Rent Setting Policy.
 The policy sets out what we need to consider when deciding how much to charge for all our different properties and ensures that:

 - we receive enough income from rents to allow us to continue to look after and maintain your property.